zagorski32611/solidity-workshop-1/tutorials/2016-04-04-solidity-inline-assembly-I.md

 There is really only two possible paths: It can either go directly from start to finish without passing S2, or it can execute the code in S2 a number of times before moving on from S1 to S3.
 If values are added or removed from the stack at S2, we could eventually get to S1 with a different stack then when we got there directly from S0, which could mean that the wrong values are used.

 As an example, imagine making a mistake and pushing the updated `index` on top of the existing `index` at the end of S2, rather then replacing it.
 When entering S1 from S0 for the first time, everything will be fine, and the stack will be `[ ... , a, b, prod, index]`.
 When entering it from jumping at the end of S2, the stack will be: `[ ... , a, b, prod, index, (index + 1)]`.
-When computing, it expects index to get `index` and `b`, but it would instead get `index + 1` and `prod`.
+The equals comparison expects `index` and `b`, but it would instead get `index + 1` and `prod`.

+Errors like these are dangerous, and this must be kept in mind when writing code, but it can generally be avoided by making use of language features like variables and scoping instead of manipulating the stack manually.

+### Coming up

+The next part will probably be about more advanced operations, such as calling other contracts.